 The 60-Second Version

-- Texas Health and Human Services Commission (HHSC) administers the patient-pay calculation; the facility or STAR+PLUS managed-care organization (MCO) handles operational implementation.
+- Texas Health and Human Services Commission (HHSC) sets the patient-pay calculation; the facility or STAR+PLUS managed-care organization (MCO) carries it out.

-- Allowable uses include clothing, hygiene products, telephone/cellphone, haircuts, snacks, newspapers, gifts to family, modest transportation, small personal items.
+- Allowable uses of the PNA include clothing, hygiene products, phone service, haircuts, newspapers, small gifts to family, and other personal items.

-What the Texas PNA Can Be Spent On
+What Can the Texas Personal Needs Allowance Be Spent On?

 Common allowable uses include:

-Personal Care Items, toothpaste, deodorant, lotion, shampoo, hair products, shaving supplies, denture-care products, eyeglass-cleaning supplies, hearing-aid batteries, replacement reading glasses, and incontinence supplies beyond what the facility provides.
-(Medicaid-covered prescription drugs and Medicaid-covered DME do NOT come from the PNA.)
+- Personal care items: toothpaste, deodorant, lotion, shampoo, shaving supplies, denture-care products, hearing-aid batteries, replacement reading glasses, and incontinence supplies beyond what the facility provides.
+(Medicaid-covered prescription drugs and durable medical equipment do NOT come from the PNA.)

-Social and Family, small gifts to grandchildren and family members (within Medicaid gift-rule limits), birthday cards, holiday cards, photographs and frames, modest contributions to family events, transportation to off-site family gatherings.
+- Social and family: small gifts to family (within Medicaid gift-rule limits), photographs and frames, and modest contributions to family events.

-Tobacco and Personal Discretionary, for residents who smoked at admission, cigarettes (subject to facility smoke-free policy; many Texas facilities have designated outdoor smoking areas), e-cigarettes (where permitted), modest beer or wine (where facility permits and physician approves), small personal vices that contribute to quality of life.
+- Tobacco and other personal discretionary items: for residents who used them at admission, cigarettes or e-cigarettes (subject to facility policy) and modest beer or wine (where the facility permits and the physician approves).

-The North Star principle: the PNA is the resident's money for the resident's life.
-The resident decides what brings them dignity and comfort.
-Family members and facility staff should support spending choices, not police them.
+The PNA is the resident's money for the resident's own use.
+The resident decides how to spend it; family and facility staff support those choices rather than override them.

 What It Cannot Be Spent On